ThisIsLorenzo/R_Code_Lorenzo/README.md

 # R_Code_Lorenzo
-### A place on Git where Lorenzo can share his R codes
+### A place on Git where Lorenzo can share his R code
+#### The code in this archive is used exclusively for training purposes